hvihvi/blog/pages/posts/react-native.md

 https://facebook.github.io/metro/docs/api

-Metro is a **bundler** (like Webpack) for React Native built by facebook.
+Metro is a **bundler** (like Webpack/Vite) for React Native built by facebook.
 It turns the JS code into a single file.
 `yarn start` runs a local server (like webpack dev server).
 It can the communicate with multiple devices/simulators.
 `yarn start --reset-cache` to clear cache.
 Metro does not support tree shaking.
 Make sure to remove unused code (eslint rules can help).